jahwi/similar-vid/README.md

 ## Usage

 ### 1. Loading and Matching
 The main way to use the library is via the `Similar` class.
-It compares frames between a reference video and an array of at least one other video.
+Its `match` method compares frames between a reference video and an array of at least one other video.

 ```python
 # import the class